PlayEveryWare/eos_plugin_for_unity/README.md

 |[Title Storage](https://dev.epicgames.com/docs/game-services/title-storage)               | ✅ | ["Title Storage"](/docs/scene_walkthrough/title_storage_walkthrough.md)                                                              | No  |
 |[User Info Interface](https://dev.epicgames.com/docs/epic-account-services/eos-user-info-interface) | ✅ | NA                                                                                                                     | Yes |
 |[Voice Trusted Server](https://dev.epicgames.com/docs/game-services/voice#voicewithatrustedserverapplication) | ❌ | NA                                                                                                           | No  |

+Efforts will be made to add corresponding support to features as they are added to the Epic Online Services SDK.
+The table above reflects the features as of November 2023.

 # Getting Started